Siege of the International Legations: Aftermath

 The Empress Dowager and her court fled Beijing on August 15.
 She remained in exile in Shanxi province until 1902, when she was permitted by the foreign armies occupying Beijing to return to reoccupy the throne.
-For China, the Boxer Rebellion was a disaster, but China remained together as a single country.
-Ironically, prior to the Boxer Rebellion it seemed likely China would be divided by the colonial powers.
-The Chinese government supported the Boxers, who otherwise might have turned anti-Qing and hastened the extinction of the dynasty, but was unsuccessful in killing the foreigners in the Legations.
+For China, the Boxer Rebellion was a disaster, but the country remained united although it had seemed likely before the Boxer Rebellion that it would be divided by the colonial powers.
+The Chinese government supported the Boxers, who otherwise might have turned anti-Qing and hastened the extinction of the dynasty but was unsuccessful in killing the foreigners in the Legations.
 Had the Chinese succeeded, retribution from the Western nations and Japan might have been more severe.
-Ronglu later took credit for saving the besieged: “I was able to avert the crowning misfortune which would have resulted from the killing of the Foreign Ministers”.
+Ronglu later took credit for saving the besieged: "I was able to avert the crowning misfortune which would have resulted from the killing of the Foreign Ministers".
 Ronglu was being disingenuous, as his forces came very close to breaking the ability of the besieged to resist.

 The Boxer movement disintegrated during the siege.
-Some Boxers were incorporated into the army but, probably, most returned to their homes in the countryside where they became targets for punitive expeditions by the foreign military forces occupying Beijing after the siege.
+Some Boxers were incorporated into the army but, probably, most returned to their homes in the countryside, where they became targets for punitive expeditions by the foreign military forces occupying Beijing after the siege.

 The military occupation of Beijing and much of northern China became an orgy of looting and violence in which foreign soldiers, diplomats, missionaries, and journalists participated.
 Reports of the behaviour of the foreigners in Beijing caused widespread criticism in Western countries, including from Mark Twain.
-While the rescue of the besieged foreigners in the Legation Quarter was seen as a proof of the superiority of Western civilization, the sordid aftermath of the siege may have contributed to many people in the United States and Europe reevaluating the morality of forcing Western culture and religion on the Chinese.
+While the rescue of the besieged foreigners in the Legation Quarter was seen as a proof of the superiority of Western civilization, the sordid aftermath of the siege may have contributed to many people in the United States and Europe re-evaluating the morality of forcing Western culture and religion on the Chinese.